fbpx

 • Dry cough

-Pleural effusion is one of the early signs of pleural mesothelioma.
+A pleural effusion is one of the early signs of pleural mesothelioma.
 As the disease progresses, pleural effusions are less common in patients.
-This can be because doctors have treated the effusion effectively or because the tumor has grown and taken over the pleural space.
+This can be because doctors have treated the effusion effectively or because the tumors have grown and taken over the pleural space.

 How to Treat Mesothelioma Pleural Effusion